 The weekend started innocently enough.
-Chef Rouge took out ribless pork ribs with plans to cook them, but he’s been busy lately at the restaurant I decided to make Thai pork ribs and pulled out Andy Ricker’s Pok Pok cookbook.
+We took out ribless pork ribs with plans to cook them, but he’s been busy lately at the restaurant I decided to make Thai pork ribs and pulled out Andy Ricker’s Pok Pok cookbook.

 I had hoped to eat at Pok Pok when I visited Portland 2 years ago but it was so popular that a group of 8 people could never get a table so I figured this was the next best thing.